GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 ### General Error Messages

-The following error messages may be returned as part of the response to various web service calls; these errors are not specific to one method and may apply to more than one.
+The following error messages will be returned as part of the response to various web service calls; these errors are not specific to one method and may apply to more than one error.

-Error codes may change depending on the error given; document will be updated accordingly.
+NOTE: Error codes may change depending on an error given; in such a case the document will update accordingly.

 Error Code |	Error Message	| Reason/Description | Operation |
 ---------- | ------------- | ------------------ | --------- |